A Guide to drug addiction

 These types of substances work by boosting dopamine levels in the brain for short periods.
 This reinforces the connection between the substance and its pleasurable influence.
 Caffeine is a stimulant that causes sensations of shakiness, an inability to sleep, and difficulty sustaining focus when consumed in large amounts.

-A depressant is a substance which causes the brain and the central nervous system to slow down, alcohol addiction is an example of a depressant addiction.
+A depressant is a substance which causes the brain and the central nervous system to slow down, alcohol addiction and benzodiazepine addiction are forms of depressant addiction.
 This leads to reduced stimulation and awareness but also feelings of relaxation and decreased inhibition.
 Individuals who come off alcohol and benzodiazepines often feel depressed owing to the effect it has on the brain and body.

 When depressants are consumed in large quantities and over a significant period it can create an addiction.
 Quitting the use of these substances can lead to drowsiness, vomiting, low blood pressure and life-threatening circumstances (ADF Alcohol and Drug Foundation).
 To manage the effects of a depressant requires the support of a GP or medical professional.